Cash Carry and Financing Your Investments

 Using Your Existing Equity to Finance Asset Purchases for Your Portfolio

 Imagine that you know you are going to acquire shares of a company such as U.S. Bancorp or Wells Fargo.
-You are due for some major cash windfall such as a bonus, inheritance, or proceeds from the sale of real estate.
-While you are waiting for these funds, the stock market crashes and you find yourself, after careful analysis, coming to the conclusion that the stock in which you are interested is cheap; dirt cheap.
+You plan to pay for these shares with a major cash windfall such as a bonus, inheritance, or proceeds from the sale of real estate.
+While you are waiting for these funds, the stock market crashes and you find yourself, after careful analysis, coming to the conclusion that the stock in which you are interested is dirt cheap.
 What are you to do?
 Wait, and hope for the same (or lower) price, taking the risk that by sitting on the sidelines you could have missed the opportunity to buy at an attractive price?

 Not necessarily.
 In professional investing, there is a concept known as cash carry.
 It is the cash flow requirements necessary to support a particular debt or obligation.
 Cash carry essentially makes it easier to use your margin purchasing power to finance the acquisition of those shares without introducing a large amount of risk.
 There are typically three important ingredients to making the concept of cash carry work for you.
 Let's examine each.

-The Stock (or Other Asset) Should Generate Large Amounts of Cash Relative to Cost
+The Stock Should Generate Large Amounts of Cash Relative to Cost

 Caution!
 This is Not an Appropriate Technique for Most Investors!